 2. Access card reader

-The access card reader is installed at one or both sides of the apartment controlled access entry.
-However, the inner side of the door more likely has a “request to exit” button or sensor to activate when exiting a room or building.
+The access card reader is installed at one or both sides of the apartment access controlled entry.
+However, the inner side of the door is more likely to have a “request to exit” button or sensor to activate when exiting a room or building.
 The card reader scans a user’s access credential, then sends the encrypted information to the access control panel.